Shopping with SNAP

 Apr 24, 2025

-Can I Buy Water with Food Stamps?
+Can You Buy Water with EBT/ Food Stamps?

-How to Check If Water is SNAP-Eligible
+How to Check If Water Is SNAP-Eligible

 Besides water, you might be surprised to know that SNAP benefits cover many of these items: